cutie-lyta/NumDOOM/README.md

 #### Installation

-Put the "numdoom"-folder into apps/ and compile with `make PLATFORM=simulator EPSILON_APPS="doom settings"`.
+Put the "doom"-folder into apps/ and compile with `make PLATFORM=simulator EPSILON_APPS="doom settings"`.

 #### Problems